gilzow/ezsql/readme.txt

 1. This is a screenshot of the Plugin Settings and the Admin Menu with some example reports.

 == Changelog ==

+= 3.08.03 =
+* Improved the compatibility and reliability of the restore process.

 = 3.06.29 =
 * Add ability to place reports on the dashboard for a given Role.